ifgen-it/palindrome/README.md

 # palindrome
-Searching the longest palindrome in the source string
+Searching the longest palindrome in the source string.
+Palindrome it is a word, phrase or subsequence of string which reads the same backward as forward